-This Early Disclosure covers an application by JPMorgan Chase Bank N.A., London Branch (“JPM”) on behalf of itself and other commercial bank lenders yet to be identified, for their non-shareholder loans to the Government of Serbia (“GoS”) represented by the Ministry of Finance (“MoF”), for the construction of a 112 kilometer (“km”) highway and flood prevention systems along the West Morava River (“the Project”).
-JPM is seeking a Non Honoring of Sovereign Financial Obligation (NHSFO) guarantee of up to USD 550 million, for a period of up to 15 years.
+This Disclosure covers an application by JPMorgan Chase Bank N.A., London Branch (“JPM”) on behalf of itself and other commercial bank lenders yet to be identified, for their non-shareholder loans to the Government of Serbia (“GoS”) represented by the Ministry of Finance (“MoF”), for the construction of a 112 kilometer (“km”) highway and flood prevention systems along the West Morava River (“the Project”).
+JPM is seeking a Non Honoring of Sovereign Financial Obligation (NHSFO) guarantee of up to EUR 550 million, for a period of up to 15 years.

 The Project consists of a greenfield 112 km dual-carriageway tolled motorway, within a 900 meter right of way, located approximately 200 km south of Belgrade, in a low-level flood plain running east/west along the West Morava River Valley.
 The Project also includes (i) above ground structures such as interchanges, bridges, culverts, and over/under passes; (ii) a telecommunication network (digital corridor) supported by power lines and communication cables to connect the telecom stations within the motorway (at rest areas, parking lots, and near traffic loops) and to manage traffic through various traffic control, surveillance, and tolling systems; and (iii) river regulation works intended to protect the Project and its surrounding areas from flooding.